raptazure/unifier/README.md

   this is the first run (there is no data previously persisted) then the default value is "kvs"; if there is previously persisted data then the default is the engine already in use.
-If data was previously persisted with a different engine than selected, It will print an error.
+If data was previously persisted with a different engine than selected, it will print an error.
 - Run client: `unitykv-client -h`
   ```
   unitykv-client 0.1.0